Dorsa Jabbari is a University of Toronto student. Last updated Christmas, 1997.

 Sue McCluskey lives in Toronto.
 Last updated summer, 2004.

 Derek McCormack has contributed to the magazine since 1997.
 His most recent novel is The Well-Dressed Wound.
-Last updated winter, 2017–2018.
+His upcoming book is titled Castle Faggot.
+Last updated summer, 2019.

 - Toys That Don‘t Care Summer, 2019